janithl/janithl.github.io/.content/an-update.md

 Category: Personal
 Tags: people, biology, religion

-I am alive and... _well?_ I don’t know much about quantifying wellness, but in the age of a pandemic—I feel lucky to be healthy.
+I am alive and... _well?_ I don’t know much about quantifying wellness— but in the age of a pandemic—I feel lucky to be healthy.
 There hasn’t been much activity in this blog, not just because I have been busy (work really took over life in quarantine), but because I have had a lot to